 The Group has no significant concentration of credit risk.

 It has policies in place to ensure that sales and loans are made to customers with an appropriate credit history.
-Amounts due from related companies are closely monitor by the directors.
+Amounts due from a joint venture and associates are closely monitor by the directors.